Ghana Infectious Disease Centre: History

-Ghana Infectious Disease Centre was commissioned by Vice-president Mahamudu Bawumia on 24 July 2020, He claimed a sum of US$7.5 million was used to launch the centre.
+Ghana Infectious Disease Centre was commissioned by Vice-president Mahamudu Bawumia on 24 July 2020.
+He stated a sum of US$7.5 million was used to launch the centre.
 It was established as Ghana's leading national public health institute.

 Organisation

 According to Mahamudu Bawumia, "The world-class 100-bed facility was constructed by a team of 536 men and women working 24 hours a day.
 Persons who worked tirelessly to build the centre in a bid to support government’s fight and management of COVID-19 in Ghana."